 Sure, Versailles is Miami’s most famous restaurant, but the great thing about this place is that it’s never lost sight of the fact that it is, first and foremost, a place people actually come to eat.
 And that’s why we still happily wait for a table in this dining room, which feels like a neighborhood diner that married into a royal family.
 You’ll probably be too busy eating ropa vieja, croquettes, and flan to really think too much about Versailles’ historical significance.

 A lot of Miamians have stone crab season marked on their calendars with a big red marker - us included.
-And when October 15 finally arrives, we head to Joe’s Stone Crab, where we’ll happily wait a very long time for a table at this historic (and pricey) South Beach spot.
+And when October 15 finally arrives, we head to Joe’s Stone Crab, where we wait a very long time for a table at this historic (and pricey) South Beach spot.
 Joe’s is over 100 years old, and it feels that way too.
 Waiters are dressed like they’re about to accept an Oscar and they were probably serving the same classic steaks and seafood in 1952.
-The fried chicken here is fantastic and so are the hashed brown potatoes - but if you don’t have stone crab claws on the table, you’re doing it wrong.
+The fried chicken here is good (and shockingly cheap compared to everything else) and so are the hashed brown potatoes - but if you don’t have stone crab claws on the table, you waited over an hour for nothing.

 The frita is a food that was perfected right here in Miami.
 And if you’re looking for the best version of this Cuban hamburger - which consists of spiced meat and potato sticks between Cuban bread - come to El Rey de las Fritas.
 The bright, fluorescent diner specializes in the frita, serving eight versions of the sandwich souped-up with everything from a fried egg to plantains.
 The frita original and a batido (a Cuban milkshake) is still our favorite order though, as well as definitive proof that potato sticks make everything better.